Affiliate links on Android Authority may earn us a commission. Learn more.

 Although Android 13 has reached its stable form, it has not reached its final form.
 Google continues to work on the OS, and many features could be introduced during its lifetime.
 Here are some of them according to those in the know.

 - Google confirmed that a Clear Calling feature is coming to Android.
-The feature was initially spotted in QPR1 and helps reduce background noise during phone calls.
+Already available on the Pixel 7 and Pixel 7 Pro, the feature was initially spotted in QPR1 and helps reduce background noise during phone calls.

 - According to code found within Android 13’s latest QPR2 beta, there’s evidence that Google could introduce eSIM profile transfers to Pixel devices.
 There’s no telling which brands may support the feature, though.